-The current worldwide coronavirus outbreak commenced in China, being notified to the World Health Organisation ("WHO") by China on 31st December 2019, the situation has continued to evolve throughout the year, being declared by the WHO as a Public Health Emergency of International Concern on 30th January 2020 and as a worldwide pandemic on 11th March 2020.
+The current worldwide coronavirus outbreak commenced in China, being notified to the World Health Organisation ("WHO") by China on 31st December 2019, the situation has continued to evolve since, being declared by the WHO as a Public Health Emergency of International Concern on 30th January 2020 and as a worldwide pandemic on 11th March 2020.

-In the opinion of the Directors, COVID-19 has not had, and is not anticipated to have, a material adverse effect on the overall financial position and/or net results of the Company due to the fact that the Company has attempted to match the properties of its financial liabilities to those of its financial assets to mitigate significant elements of risk generated by mismatches of investment performance caused by market risks and/or any other risks such as credit risks against its obligations.
+In the opinion of the Directors, COVID-19 has not had a material adverse effect on the overall financial position and/or net results of the Company due to the fact that the Company has attempted to match the properties of its financial liabilities to those of its financial assets to mitigate significant elements of risk generated by mismatches of investment performance caused by market risks and/or any other risks such as credit risks against its obligations.
 Accordingly, the risks associated with the Company's financial assets and financial liabilities are ultimately borne by the holders of the Perpetual Capital Notes.

 As at the date of approval of the financial statements, the COVID-19 outbreak has not had, and is not anticipated to have, a material adverse effect on the Company.
-Consequently, these financial statements have been prepared on a going concern basis.